Touzen666/Projekt-Napisany-w-Angular-8/README.md

 All of this setup is managed by [docker-compose](https://docs.docker.com/compose/gettingstarted/).

+Name of the host should be defined in an environment variable called *HOSTNAME*!
+This is a must for nginx!
+Otherwise, first available hostname will be used.

 # Caveat emptor

 Your Docker Toolbox VM by default reports at 192.168.99.100.
 If it shall report at a different address, make sure to adjust it.